jonluca/blog/wip/2022-01-16-candy-machine.md

 header-img: "/images/candy-machine-withdrawal.png"
 ---

-On 1/4/22, nearly 4000 Solana NFT projects were drained of their funds in a reinitialization bug present in the Candy Machine v1 smart contract on Solana.
-The account, [cHfYkrVAwfEoe3Mr2GbvzpNQJboDL6AiBoFZDsf8dxj](https://solscan.io/account/cHfYkrVAwfEoe3Mr2GbvzpNQJboDL6AiBoFZDsf8dxj), converted 1,027 SOL into 155k USDC using Raydium Swap, and then transferred the USDC into their FTX account.
+On 1/4/22, nearly 4000 Solana NFT projects were drained of their funds due to a reinitialization bug present in the Candy Machine v1 smart contract on Solana.
+The account, [cHfYkrVAwfEoe3Mr2GbvzpNQJboDL6AiBoFZDsf8dxj](https://solscan.io/account/cHfYkrVAwfEoe3Mr2GbvzpNQJboDL6AiBoFZDsf8dxj), converted 1,027 SOL into 155k USDC using Raydium, and then transferred the USDC into their FTX account.
 The vulnerability was patched while the attack was actively going on, at 6:26am on 1/4/22.

-The investigation into the incident lead to a few more vulnerabilities being discovered in NFT exchanges, which have not been made public yet.
+This investigation uncovered similar vulnerabilities in NFT exchanges, yet to be publicized.

 ## Background

-Metaplex's Candy Machine program originally came out last September, and is a Solana program that deals with the logistics of NFT creation.
-You'd instantiate it via their CLI, feed it your images, and it would deal with all the technically complex parts of putting the images on chain, and creating the smart contracts to deal with minting them at the right time.
-It greatly lowered the barrier to entry - you didn't need to have any Rust knowledge or Solana API experience to use it.
+Metaplex's Candy Machine program, a Solana program which handles the logistics of NFT issuance, just launched last September. launched last September, and is a Solana program that deals with the logistics of NFT creation.
+You instantiate it with their CLI, feed it your image bytes, and it deals with all the technically complex parts of putting the images on chain and creating the smart contracts to deal with minting them at the right time.

-You feed it your images, the price you want to set, and when the collection should drop, and it deals with minting the NFTs into the right wallet.
-When it originally came out it lead to a huge increase in NFT collections, as it lowered the barrier to entry significantly.
-Someone You no longer needed any smart contract logic to create an NFT - you could just write some javascript and use their CLI, and it would "just work".
+It’s extremely simple to launch an NFT sale with Metaplex; you choose the price you want to set, the timing of the collection drop and any other configs - it handles the rest and mints right to recipients wallets.

+This simplicity greatly lowered the barrier to entry - you didn't need to have any Rust knowledge or Solana API experience to use it.
+When it first came out it led to a huge increase in NFT collections.

-Since it's inception, over 14,800 candy machines have been created, each corresponding to an NFT project.
+Since its inception, over 14,800 candy machines have been created, each corresponding to an NFT collection.

 ## Impact

-The withdrawal transactions lasted between 5:57am and 6:49am EST on January 4th 2022.
-At 6:26am, the patched contract was deployed, causing every subsequent transaction to fail.
+The withdrawal transactions lasted between [5:57am](https://solscan.io/tx/coSeMNsGKebMGP1vqPZcEbu6rYiF4BbCRrtBRNLFi4TbMo3Psd7KZyvDTPv6KyeqZNDyMVU3o6D3rgQPG1aV94J) and [6:49am](https://solscan.io/tx/3zhZDtCV2vr5fSG2TxEjXXTdMmfk8rfnM4mNAavKdZM1Cy6627hN8vDnu7gaUk6oPmzLLcacJpTopK1bsscX9MbB) EST on January 4th 2022.
+At [6:26am](https://solscan.io/tx/3zhZDtCV2vr5fSG2TxEjXXTdMmfk8rfnM4mNAavKdZM1Cy6627hN8vDnu7gaUk6oPmzLLcacJpTopK1bsscX9MbB), the patched contract was deployed, causing every subsequent transaction to fail.

 Of the 4,410 candy machines targeted, 3,470 were completely drained.
-The vulnerability didn't give the attacker permanent control of the candy machines - only for the dureation of that transaction, which means that the candy machines that were impacted are not currently vulnerable.
+The vulnerability didn't give the attacker permanent control of the candy machines - only for the duration of that transaction, which means that the candy machines that were impacted are not currently vulnerable.

 Some of the notable projects impacted by this vulnerability are SolSteads, Contrastive, and Degen Ape Society, with a full list below.